 The Oversight and Investigations Subcommittee has jurisdiction over each agency and program overseen by the full Committee.

 Congressional oversight of federal agencies is an essential part of the legislative process.
 Since the late 1700s, congressional oversight and investigations have improved federal government accountability and have led to major policy improvements.

 Democrats on the Subcommittee will fight for the transparency necessary for good governance.
 We will:

-- Root out waste, fraud and abuse that degrade the resources on which we depend
+- Root out waste, fraud, abuse, and corruption that degrade the resources on which we depend

 - Fact-check claims used to undermine our bedrock environmental laws